2003 NASCAR Winston Cup Series: Rookie of the Year

 The easy favorite for Rookie of the Year heading was Jamie McMurray, who had won the previous year in just his second start, and he did not disappoint, posting thirteen top-tens and a pole position despite not winning again.
 Runner-up Greg Biffle finished in the top-25 in the first two races, failed to qualify at Las Vegas, then won the Pepsi 400, while Tony Raines posted just one top ten finish in BACE Motorsports' only full season in Winston Cup.
-Casey Mears could not finish higher than 15th in his debut season, but has gone on since to garner sixteen top-tens.
+Casey Mears could not finish higher than 15th in his debut season.
 Former Craftsman Truck Series champion Jack Sprague only lasted eighteen races before being released from his No. 0 ride, while Larry Foyt's best finish in 20 starts was a sixteenth at the season ending race at Homestead.
 The only other declared candidate, Hideo Fukuyama, dropped out early due to a lack of funding from his BelCar Racing team.